ludovicroland/alerts-octopress/README.md

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 ## Description
 Provide contextual feedback messages for typical user actions with the handful of available and flexible alert messages.
 Based on the Bootstrap CSS Component.
-This plugin supports markdown !
+This plugin supports markdown!

-I did not try on Jekyll but it should works too.
+Since Octopress is not maintained anymore, the plugin also works correctly on Jekyll (test on Jekyll 4.2.2).

-## Installation
+## Installation on Octopress 2

 * Download the plugin and uncompress it
 * Copy the content of the 'plugins' directory into the 'plugins' directory of your Octopress blog